School of Public Service Scholarships

 DePaul offers a tuition award to new

-graduate students starting a School of Public Service program.
+graduate students who are starting a School of Public Service master's degree program and are U.S. citizens or U.S. permanent residents.
 The amount of $500 per course (up to two courses per term) for the duration of the program (or

 a total of $6,500) will be credited each quarter to the student's account.
-Students are required to submit a FAFSA to receive the Graduate Award.
 The DePaul Graduate Award cannot be used in conjunction with any other DePaul awards.
 Should you be offered any additional assistance from the University, the more advantageous of the two awards will be applied.
 For details including eligibility

 requirements, please contact the Office of Graduate Admission at (773) 325-7315